Use 'Enter' for

 The Subatomic Particles

-When a strand shaped particle encounters another strand shaped particle
+When a strand shaped particle touches another strand shaped particle

 The two particles tend to stick together, and while in contact, they influence each other's direction of travel

-A particle of matter has a torus shape, and the interaction of the electric field particles with the strand shaped particles that make up the particle of matter
+A particle of matter has a torus shape, and the interaction of an electric field particle with the strand shaped particles that make up a particle of matter

 Cause the strand shaped particles in the particle of matter, to bunch up on one side or other